 What Makes The Design Of The Vivity IOL Different?

 One of the side effects of many Multifocal IOL’s (MFIOL’s) is glare and halo symptoms.
 The benefit of many Multifocal IOL’s is achieved by “diffracting” light.
 Essentially this means “scattering light” in a controlled way.
-As light enters the eye “diffractive MFIOL’s” split this light into distance and near focal points for distance and near vision.
-As a side effect, some of this scattered light is perceived as glare, halos and a reduction in the sharpness of vision.
+As light enters the eye “diffractive MFIOL’s” split this light into the distance and near focal points for distance and near vision.
+As a side effect, some of this scattered light is perceived as glare, halos, and a reduction in the sharpness of vision.
 Different MFIOL’s cause different amounts of glare and halo symptoms.
 If you are interested in MFIOL’s, this is a conversation to have with your surgeon.

 The Vivity was designed to reduce glare and halo symptoms as much as possible compared to other MFIOL’s on the market.
 This lens may be an option for diabetics with cataracts, however, this should be based on a discussion with your surgeon, since there is a broad spectrum of severity of diabetic eye diseases.